Updated July 14, 2023

 - As soon as the company delivers the next lot of water filters, it will make an invoice for the same & will adjust the deferred revenue account accordingly to reflect the revenue earned by the company.

 - Say the company sold 9 lots in January 2020 and will record the sale of 800*9 = 7200 units at $ 200 each.
 This will adjust the deferred revenue account by $ 14,40,000.

 - This goes so and forth till all orders are delivered.

 The monthly subscription cost of the magazine is $ 225.
-Say a customer subscribes to a 2-years plan of the magazines at the cost of $ 4200.
-The price is discounted for a long term plan.
-The magazine seller will start providing the magazines as soon as the payment is received and balance 23 magazines as and when the same is published.
+Say a customer subscribes to a 2-year plan of the magazines for $ 4200.
+The Price is discounted for a long-term plan.
+The magazine seller will start providing the magazines as soon as the payment is received and the balance of 23 magazines as and when the same is published.

 Thus, it will record monthly revenue of 4200/24 = $ 175 each.

 On the date of receipt of the money